Welcome to our Benefice

 A more detailed description and guide book is available inside St Andrew’s.

 We are delighted to announce that Revd Norma Fergusson has been appointed as the next Vicar of the Shrivenham and Ashbury Benefice.
-She will take up the role on Wednesday 11th September when we welcome Bishop Colin for the service of installation at 7:30pm in St Andrew's Church.
+She will take up the role on Wednesday 11th September when we welcome Bishop Colin for the service of Institution, Induction and Installation at 7:30pm in St Andrew's Church.

 Revd Norma Fergusson